iMilnb/collectd-ticker/README.md

 [collectd-go][5] does not support [collectd][1] configuration framework, so `ticker` has its own configuration file, which is expected to be located in `/etc/collectd` and named `ticker.json`.
 It is a `JSON` formatted file composed of

-* The exchange name
+* Exchange name
-* The exchange API base URL
+* Exchange API base URL
-* The cryptocurrencies pairs you'd like to monitor
+* Cryptocurrencies pairs you'd like to monitor.
+The pairs must be in the format required by the associated exchange
 * Optional: a conversion pair.
 For example, [Bittrex][6] does not offer `USD` pairs, but has a `BTC/USDT` pair, adding a conversion pair will multiply listed pairs with this factor.

 Example